sunbeam-labs/sunbeam/Readme.md

 ### Defining genomes to align to

-The mapping rules will attempt to align all reads from all samples to all available genome sequences, and will also create some summary statistics and a visualization of alignments for each genome using [IGV].
+The mapping rules will attempt to align all reads from all samples to all available genome sequences, and will also create some summary statistics.

-At a minimum the mapping configuration requires a path to a directory of genome files in fasta format (for alignment of reads), and the path to an IGV executable (for visualizing alignments against each genome).
-IGV version 2.3.68 is known to work.
-[Xvfb] also must be installed for IGV visualization.
+At a minimum the mapping configuration requires a path to a directory of genome files in fasta format (for alignment of reads).

-An example for the two required mapping configuration options, if you have a custom IGV install in `sunbeam/local/IGV`:

-    mapping:
-      genomes_fp: "/home/erik/OceanVirome/genomes"
-      igv_fp: "local/IGV/igv.sh"

-Some other settings specific to the mapping rules:

 - `keep_unaligned`: A boolean defining if unaligned reads should be kept in bowtie2's output, along with aligned reads.
 (Defaults to False.)
-- `igv_prefs`: A dictionary of IGV preferences to apply.
-(Defaults to a few basic rendering options.)

 ### Databases